nhatminh/nhatminh.github.io/_posts/2024-10-28-eastern-science.md

 *(I would not describe further, since my limited experience and capability could not represent others).*

 ### Adventure to explore different views of life
-But from my inner understanding, I would love to find other ways to see things differently or deeper...
+From my inner understanding, I would love to find other ways to see things differently or deeper...
 I bought semi-pro and pro cameras and lenses to see how enthusiastic photographers see things.
 After years I see the beauty in color, even in grass and light.
 That journey takes me closer to art meaning even I don't exactly know how to explain it.
 Beauty is sometimes actually nonsense to my logical mindset.

 I continue for a while with guitar and learn some experience of melodies.
 Here I feel the beauty is also in melody, which is also nonsense to my logical mindset.